cornishcoder1/the_paper_lounge/README.md

 # Acknowledgements
 - Ed B_alum for helping me fix a 404 error.
 - Franciska from Tutor Support for helping me get my navbar drop down working.
+- Lisa Tinmurth and John from Tutor Support for helping me with my delete modal code.